shaimaa-hshalaby/Angular_Guide/05-Directives/README.md

--  we cannot have more than one structural directive in the same element'
--  structural directive starts with *

 ## Create our own directive
 1. class decorated by @Directive and then specify the selector which is a unique selector
 2. constructor has a private argument with type elementRef, the angular is responsible for passing it to the directive constructor. this is a reference of the element that the directive setting on it.